esper-io/console_docs/docs/provisioning-methods/kme.md

 ![profile setting](./images/KME/7-profileSettings.png)

-To enter the Custom JSON data, login to the Esper Console and navigate to the "Device and Group" section.
+To enter the Custom JSON data, login to the Esper Console and navigate to the "Devices and Groups" section.
 Click on the QR code icon assosiated with any group and download the config.

 ![profile created](./images/KME/8-Config.png)